LGBT rights: German gay couple celebrates 20 years of same-sex partnership | DW | 09.11.2020

 They say things have changed a lot for gay couples in Germany over the last two decades.

 A coalition of the center-left Social Democrats and the Green party came to power in 1998.
-The socially liberal government could finally look to table a bill, after years of pressure for civil unions to be legalized.
+The socially liberal government looked to table a bill, after years of pressure for civil unions to be legalized.
 The legislation was opposed by several German states, including Bavaria, and the party that would later produce Chancellor Angela Merkel — the center-right Christian Democrats (CDU).

 Axel is from Würzburg in Bavaria.
 "I was a member of the CSU [the CDU's Bavarian sister party]," Axel explains.
 "Then Andreas asked me — why do you want to be a member of a party that does not support you having equal rights?
 And I left soon after."